 In addition to watching the clock and counting seconds, there are other cues to look for when determining just the right amount of time for extraction.

-Visual queues include the flow of rosin from the source material and away from the heated plates.
+Visual cues include the flow of rosin from the source material and away from the heated plates.
 As long as rosin is flowing out from between the plates, you can press for longer.
 Once the flow stops, release pressure and remove the material.

 Another cue is smell.
 If the smell of your material explodes into the room during the end of extraction, it’s likely you’re starting to vaporize a lot of the therapeutic molecules right into the air.
 Stop extraction and reduce time for the next round of pressing, while also considering a reduction in temperature.

 Time is one of three main factors to control during extraction.
 Experimentation with the source material you’re using is key.
 There’s not one exact "correct" amount of time, it’s up to your preferences and how you want to optimize the process for the specific results you’re aiming for.
 Use this guide to identify ranges of time, and find which one works best for you.